TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDili9488Pico/Readme.md

 (6) Calibration Enable: Send the macro *ca* with the built-in keyboard to set/clear re-calibration option after a restart to ON or OFF.
 (7) LCD Orientation 180 degree change: Send the macro *ro* with the built-in keyboard - the USB cable will then be on the opposite side.
-NOT READY YET- DO NOT USE.
+This requires a re-calibration on restart - to be sure do the *ca* option as well.

 Math-Greek-Algebra Keyboard:
 This is a triple-key macro keyboard with 4 pages and 4 x 9 x 3 = 108 math and Greek algebra